High Precision, Wideband RMS-to-DC Converter

 The input circuitry of the AD637 is protected from overload voltages in excess of the supply levels.
 The inputs are not damaged by input signals if the supply voltages are lost.

-The on-chip buffer amplifier can be used either as an input buffer or in an active filter configuration.
+The on-chip buffer amplifier is used either as an input buffer or in an active filter configuration.
 The filter can be used to reduce the amount of ac ripple, thereby increasing accuracy.

 Comparable Parts Click to see all in Parametric Search